Huy-DNA/Cpp-STL-compatible-DSA/Data structures/README.md

 Things I want to improve:
 * Provide constant version of various class methods where possible.
 For example: `LinkedList::search`, `ChainTable::search`, .etc.
+* Alert!
+I seems to forget to define CopyConstructor properly.